-On February 9, 2022, the Company's board of directors adopted the Rhythm Pharmaceuticals, Inc. 2022 Employment Inducement Plan or the Inducement Plan, without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Stock Market LLC listing rules or Rule 5635(c)(4).
+On February 9, 2022, the Company's board of directors adopted the Inducement Plan, without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Stock Market LLC listing rules or Rule 5635(c)(4).
 In accordance with Rule 5635(c)(4), awards under the Inducement Plan may only be made to a newly hired employee who has not previously been a member of the Company's board of directors, or an employee who is being rehired following a bona fide period of non-employment by the Company or a subsidiary, as a material inducement to the employee's entering into employment with the Company or its subsidiary.
 An aggregate of 1,000,000 shares of the Company's common stock have been reserved for issuance under the Inducement Plan.
-The Company will continue to grant awards under the 2017 Plan pursuant to the terms thereof.
+The Company continues to grant awards under the 2017 Plan pursuant to the terms thereof.

-The exercise price of stock options granted under the Inducement Plan will not be less than the fair market value of a share of the Company's common stock on the grant date.
+The exercise price of stock options granted under the Inducement Plan is not less than the fair market value of a share of the Company's common stock on the grant date.
 Other terms of awards, including vesting requirements, are determined by the Company's board of directors and are subject to the provisions of the Inducement Plan.
 Stock options granted to employees generally vest over a four-year period but may be granted with different vesting terms.
 Certain options may provide for accelerated vesting in the event of a change in control.
 Stock options granted under the Inducement Plan expire no more than 10 years from the date of grant.
-As of June 30, 2023, 469,430 stock option awards have been issued under the Inducement Plan.
-As of June 30, 2023, 234,585 restricted stock unit awards have been granted under the Inducement Plan.
-As of June 30, 2023, 295,985 shares of common stock are available for future grant under the Inducement Plan.
+As of June 30, 2024, 574,353 stock option awards and 344,154 restricted stock unit awards have been granted under the Inducement Plan.
+As of June 30, 2024, 81,493 shares of common stock are available for future grant under the Inducement Plan.

-11. Related-Party Transactions
+12. Related-Party Transactions

-Expenses paid directly to consultants and vendors considered to be related parties amounted to \$383, \$705, \$498 and \$978 for the three and six months ended June 30, 2023 and 2022, respectively.
-Outstanding payments due to these related parties as of June 30, 2023 and December 31, 2022 were \$6 and \$13, respectively, and were included within accounts payable on the condensed consolidated balance sheet.
+Expenses paid directly to related parties for the three and six months ended June 30, 2024 and 2023, were immaterial.
+Outstanding payments due to related parties as of June 30, 2024 and December 31, 2023 were immaterial.

-12. Long-Term Obligations
+13. Long-Term Obligations

 On June 16, 2022, we entered into a RIFA with entities managed by HealthCare Royalty Management, LLC, collectively referred to as the Investors.
 Pursuant to the RIFA and subject to customary closing conditions, the Investors have agreed to pay the Company an aggregate investment amount of up to \$100,000, or the Investment Amount.
 Under the terms of the RIFA, we received \$37,500 on June 29, 2022 upon FDA approval of IMCIVREE in BBS, referred to as the Initial Investment Amount, and we received an additional \$37,500 on September 29, 2022 of the Investment Amount upon EMA approval for BBS.
-We are entitled to receive the remaining \$25,000 of the Investment Amount forty-five business days following achievement of a specified amount of cumulative net sales of IMCIVREE between July 1, 2022 and September 30, 2023.
-On July 28, 2023, we gave notice to the Investors that we achieved the specified cumulative net sales milestone and, based on the terms of the agreement, we expect to receive the remaining \$24,375 of the Investment Amount net of debt issuance costs during the third quarter of 2023.
+On September 12, 2023, we received the remaining \$24,370 of the Investment Amount, net of debt issuance costs, following the achievement of a specified amount of cumulative net sales of IMCIVREE between July 1, 2022 and September 30, 2023.